 - Fènglíng (凤翎): Phoenix feathers.
-Like in Western fantasy stories, the vibrant feathers of the immortal phoenix are believed to be capable of splendid magic in Chinese fantasy saga.
+Like in Western fantasy stories, the vibrant feathers of the immortal phoenix are believed to be capable of splendid magic in Chinese fantasy sagas.

 - Fú (符): Talisman.
 In Chinese culture, these could greatly vary in power.

-- Fúxī (伏羲): A mythical ancestor of the Chinese race, credited with many inventions including the creation of humanity.
-Part of the mythical Three Sovereigns, Fúxī is also credited with the creation of the I Ching, having derived the 64 trigrams from markings on the back of a mythical tortoise.
+- Fúxī (伏羲): A mythical ancestor of the Chinese race credited with many inventions including the creation of humanity.
+Part of the mythical Three Sovereigns, Fúxī is also said to be with the creation of the I Ching, having derived the 64 trigrams from markings on the back of a mythical tortoise.
 Because of this association, his name is often paired with Bāguà (八卦) to name skills of great complexity or with the ability to control elements.
 For example, 伏羲八卦剑 (The Fúxī Bāguà Sword).